 Designated veterinarian or suitably qualified expert

-In accordance with Article 25 of the Directive and Regulation 48 of the Regulations, each breeder/supplier/user establishment must have available a designated veterinarian or suitably qualified expert, with relevant expertise in laboratory animal medicine and/or appropriate qualifications in this field.
+In accordance with Article 25 of the Directive and Regulation 48 of the Regulations, each breeder/supplier/user must have available a designated veterinarian or suitably qualified expert, with relevant expertise in laboratory animal medicine and/or appropriate qualifications in this field.
 This person is required to provide advice and information in relation to animal welfare and care.

 The curriculum vitae as it relates to the professional education and training of the designated veterinarian or suitably qualified expert must be provided with the application.
 The Directive requires that veterinarians dealing with laboratory animals have specialist expertise in that area.
 This is interpreted as having a higher degree of skill or knowledge than that of a general veterinary practitioner in the same discipline.
 Such individuals are expected to have successfully completed advanced supervised training in the discipline and have passed examinations from an approved institution.
 Veterinarians dealing with non-laboratory species used for scientific purposes are also expected to have additional expertise appropriate to their role.
-It is expected that persons currently in post that do not have specific additional expertise will proactively address the position.
+It is expected that persons currently in that post that do not have specific additional expertise will proactively address the position.
 Where a breeder/supplier/user depends on a local veterinary practice to attend to the animals involved, it will be necessary to nominate a lead veterinary practitioner from the practice concerned to be the designated veterinarian.
-The breeder/supplier/user will be expected to have a contract in place with the practitioner that specifies how the responsibilities for animal wellbeing required by the legislation are to be/being undertaken and how input will be to the animal welfare body.
+The breeder/supplier/user will be expected to have a contract in place with the practitioner that specifies how the responsibilities for animal wellbeing required by the legislation are to be/being undertaken and how that veterinarian will provide input to the animal welfare body.
 The naming of a designated veterinarian in the application form does not preclude that a breeder/supplier/user has made provision for the services of locum or assistant veterinarians to meet the 24/7 care and animal treatment requirements.
-However, the designated veterinarian or suitably qualified expert is expected to have oversight and awareness of all issues which affect research animals and he or she bears ultimately responsibility under the legislation for the veterinary care of research animals at that breeder/supplier/user.
+However, the designated veterinarian or suitably qualified expert is expected to have oversight and awareness of all issues which affect research animals and he or she bears ultimate responsibility under the legislation for the veterinary care of research animals at that breeder/supplier/user establishment.
 The DV may delegate any of his or her responsibilities, but information on any delegation of responsibility must be clearly outlined in the SMF.

 Where an application for a breeder/supplier/user authorisation is in respect of wild animals, birds or fish or for farms not owned or managed on behalf of the breeder/supplier/user, it will still be necessary to identify a designated veterinarian or suitably qualified expert in the application form.
 This person is the individual charged with advisory duties in relation to the wellbeing and treatment of the animals concerned.
 Again, local arrangements with veterinary practices for animal treatment do not obviate the requirement that the authorisation holder must designate a veterinarian or suitably qualified expert who has overall responsibility for advising on the wellbeing and treatment of the animals and inputting his or her advice and recommendations to the animal welfare body.